What Is a Minimum Viable Product (MVP)?

 What problems or pain points are most important to your target market?
 And, why and how would your target market use your solution?

-With a better idea of a specific problem facing your target market, you can begin developing your idea around the core features that will solve these problems.
-By developing an MVP around the core features that users want and need, you ensure that your MVP is actually viable.
+With a better understanding of a specific problem facing your target market, you can begin developing your idea around the key features that will solve these problems.
+This will ensure that your MVP is actually viable.

 Step 3: Define Your Features

-The next step in building a minimum viable product is to define your features.
-You can begin by listing all of the features that your product or service “must have” as well as all of the features that would be nice to have.
+You can begin by listing all the features that your product or service “must have” as well as all of the ones that would be nice to have.

 Then you will need to prioritize these features.
 Remember that you can only create a limited amount of functionality for your minimum viable product.
 But, it also needs to be viable.
-You will need to determine which features are necessary and which features you may want to add down the road.
+You will need to determine which ones are necessary and which ones you may want to add down the road.

-By listing and prioritizing the features of your product or service, you are translating these priorities into an action plan.
-Your MVP needs to include, and only include, the core features that are necessary for making your product viable.
+By listing and prioritizing the product features, you are translating these priorities into an action plan.
+Your MVP needs to include, and only include, just enough features that are necessary for making your product viable.

 Step 4: Build and Launch